 What to expect

-• To ensure you have the best possible opportunity to succeed, all opportunities sent to you will be directly relevant to your school year and interests, you will also have a option to later join our alumni network.
+• All opportunities sent to you will be directly relevant to your school year and interests, you will also have a option to later join our alumni network.

-• You will have access to a mentor (on request) who can help you with your understanding your interests and employability skills, personal-professional brand and support you with application preparation.
+• A mentor (on request) who can help you with your understanding your interests and employability skills, personal-professional brand and support you with application preparation.

-• This network will give you access to exclusive sessions, such as summer events and a post-18 transition programme of monthly insight and preparation sessions that are tailored to support you during year 13 and after.
+• Access to exclusive sessions, such as our post-18 transition programme of monthly insight and preparation sessions that are tailored to support you during year 13 and after.

 • If you decide, at any time, that you would like to end your membership, you can with immediate effect.
 Please see your privacy policy here: https://www.dartmouthpartners.com/privacy-policy/